Share

 Gantt chart

-Gantt charts, or timelines as Coda calls them, are excellent ways of visually identifying potential risks.
+Gantt charts, or timelines as Coda calls them, are excellent ways to visually identify potential risks.
 Seeing your entire schedule laid out this way can help you identify moments where risk may occur.
 I highly recommend playing around with to highlight those moments.
 For example, you could use different colors within the chart that indicate the severity of the potential risk (red for high impact, green for positive impact, etc.).

 There are also going to be moments when critical tasks overlap in ways that aren’t ideal or conflict with other aspects of the project, Gantt charts, because of the way they’re designed, make those moments obvious.